“You aren't just what you eat. You are

 In 2006, I began my journey to understanding food and nutrition, taking courses in Anatomy and Physiology, Chemistry and Organic Chemistry, Psychology and Nutrition.
 I attended Bauman College, and became a certified Nutrition Educator (CNE), followed by a program at the Institute of Integrative Nutrition (IIN), where I became a Certified Holistic Health Coach (CHHC).
-I then went back to Bauman, and earned a degree as a Certified Nutrition Counselor (CNC).
-Today, I’m working towards a Masters of Science in Human Nutrition and Functional Medicine (MSHNFM) through the University of Western States, and supplement my knowledge through the Integrative Health Symposium, the Institute of Functional Medicine, and many seminars conducted by the renowned Dr. Kharrazian among others.
+I then went back to Bauman, and earned the designation of Certified Nutrition Counselor (CNC).
+Today, I’m working towards a Masters of Science in Human Nutrition and Functional Medicine (MSHNFM) through the University of Western States, and supplement my knowledge through the Integrative Health Symposium, the Institute for Functional Medicine, and many seminars conducted by the renowned Dr. Datis Kharrazian among others.

 I’m passionate not only about continuing my own education so that I can put more of the puzzle pieces of health together, but also about educating my clients and the Replenish nutrition team so that so we become agents of change, able to take ownership of our own health.
 I simplify physiology so that it’s understandable for each and every one of us.
 This way it becomes a motivating tool for understanding why we may need to make particular dietary changes to meet our goals.